codycherrington/bankSim/README.md

 ## Features

-- Account creation with username, password, and initial deposit
+- Customer-managed account creation
+- Per-user directories and encrypted profile/account files
-- SHA-256 password hashing for secure user authentication
+- SHA-256 password hashing for all logins
-- Secure login for both employees and customers
-- Deposit, withdrawal, and transfer functionality
-- Employee view of all customer accounts
-- Persistent storage of account and user data via JSON
+- Employee access to account summaries and individual account details
+- Customer access to deposit, withdraw, transfer, and balance check
+- JSON-based persistent storage in structured vault directories
-- Clean, modular code with proper encapsulation and inheritance
+- Secure and modular architecture using inheritance and encapsulation
-- Full vault encryption using a custom XOR + salt cipher: all account data, usernames, and account hashes are encrypted at rest

 ## Structure